Skip to main content

 Learn the coding rules

-Read the project conventions, code standards, and generated-artifact rules before you start reshaping code or manifests.
+Read the project conventions, code standards, and generated-artifact rules before reshaping code or manifests.

 Open